 - Ashkenazi Jewish ancestry with a personal or family history of cancer

-If you or your family has these features, it is important to review this information with your doctor and to schedule an appointment with our team for a more in depth discussion.
+If you or your family has these features, it is important to review this information with your doctor and to schedule an appointment with our team for a more in-depth discussion regarding genetic counseling.